kdflint/alliance-ship/docs/Ubuntu_Install_Instructions.md

 	psql northbr6_devwaterwheel_test < <project directory>/bin/seed/postgres_update_trigger.sql

-There are also two other files that must be updated: alliance/email_settings.py (information concerning email service) and alliance/backlog/github_settings.py (information used to interact with the github API).

 The system can notify users through email when an error on modules import/export occurs.
 Configuration for this optional feature should be done using environment variables.

 One way to do this is to edit the system file /etc/environment, by adding something like the following: